Driving Without Insurance: Penalties, Fines & Consequences by State

 • Bankruptcy in the most extreme cases

 Even if the accident wasn't your fault, being uninsured puts you at a severe disadvantage.
-In no-fault states, you lose access to Personal Injury Protection (PIP) benefits for your own medical costs and lost wages — and you still face fines, fees, and suspension.
+Under Florida's current no-fault system, uninsured drivers lose access to Personal Injury Protection (PIP) benefits for their own medical costs and lost wages — while still facing fines, fees, and suspension.
+Learn more about how car insurance requirements differ by state — especially no-fault vs. tort rules — to understand just how exposed you are without coverage.

 Compare Car Insurance Rates in Ohio